mousetail/graphs/README.md

 Now you can trivially assing an arbitrary direction to a back edge, then apply the opposite or the same direction to all back edges depending on the _T-same_ or _T-opposite_ rules.
 If it's possible to do so, the graph is planar, if not, the graph is not.

+## How to run the code

+The library part, `graphs.ts` should run in any runtime, but the `test_suite.ts` should be run with Deno.
+To test the suite run `deno --allow-read="./test_cases" src/test_suite.ts`.

+Currently it takes about a second to run the entire test suite.